 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Rejoice all you Southwest fanatics out there: starting today there is an amazing new way to rake in Southwest points.
-With the brand new Southwest Performance Business Credit Card you can earn 80,000 Southwest points after you spend $5,000 on purchases in the first three months of account opening.
+Rejoice all you Southwest fanatics — this is an amazing way to rake in Southwest points.
+With the Southwest Rapid Rewards® Performance Business Credit Card, the latest addition to the Southwest card family, you can earn 70,000 Southwest points after you spend $5,000 on purchases in the first three months of account opening.

-That’s the biggest bonus I can remember ever seeing on any Southwest card, so if you’ve been aiming to earn a Southwest Companion Pass, now is your chance.
+That’s the biggest available bonus of any Southwest credit card.
+If you’ve been aiming to earn a Southwest Companion Pass, this is one of the best airline credit cards available.

 The Southwest Performance Business card has a $199 annual fee, but comes with the following perks that can easily make it worth paying:

-- 3x Southwest points on Southwest purchases and Rapid Rewards hotel and car rental partners
+- 3 Southwest points per dollar on Southwest purchases and Rapid Rewards hotel and car rental partners

-- 2x Southwest points on social media and search advertising purchases
+- 2 Southwest points per dollar on social media and search advertising purchases

-- 2x Southwest points on internet, cable and phone service purchases
+- 2 Southwest points per dollar on internet, cable and phone service purchases

-- 1x Southwest points on all other purchases
+- 1 Southwest points per dollar on all other purchases

 - 9,000 Southwest points every cardmember anniversary (worth ~$135 in Southwest flights)